 This bill amends section 28-105 of the Revised Statutes Cumulative Supplement, 2024, by removing the minimum period of post-release supervision for Class III and IIIA felonies.
 Specifically, it changes the language to state that there is a minimum of none for both imprisonment and post-release supervision for these classes of felonies, replacing the previous requirement of a minimum of nine months of post-release supervision if imprisonment is imposed.
-The bill also repeals the original section 28-105, effectively updating the legal framework regarding the penalties associated with these felony classes.
+The bill also repeals the original section 28-105.

-By eliminating the mandatory post-release supervision period, the bill aims to provide more flexibility in sentencing for Class III and IIIA felonies.
-This change reflects a shift in the approach to post-release supervision, potentially impacting the rehabilitation process and reintegration of offenders into society.
-The bill underscores a broader legislative intent to adjust the penal system in Nebraska, particularly concerning the management of post-release supervision for certain felony classifications.
+By eliminating the mandatory post-release supervision period, the bill aims to provide more flexibility in sentencing for individuals convicted of Class III and IIIA felonies.
+This change reflects a shift in the approach to post-release supervision, potentially allowing for a more individualized assessment of each case rather than a one-size-fits-all requirement.

 Statutes affected: Introduced: 28-105